senseiHector/NYU-CTED/README.md

 # NYU-CTED
 Code challenge for NYU CTED Team

-This was comleted with basic Javascript and HTML 5
+This was completed with basic Javascript and HTML 5

 To run the code simply open the index.html file in a web browser